graphsense/graphsense-tagpacks/README.md

 as they describes where a certain piece of information is coming from (either in the form of a URI or a textual description).

-The range of defined properties is defined [here](https://github.com/graphsense/graphsense-tagpack-tool/blob/develop/tagpack/conf/tagpack_schema.yaml) and looks like this:
+The range of defined properties is defined [here](https://github.com/graphsense/graphsense-tagpack-tool/blob/develop/tagpack/conf/tagpack_schema.yaml) and looks as follows:

     header:
       title: